chingu-voyages/voyage-project-tier2-boolebots/README.md

     -   [ ] User can see bots bounce off the boundary walls of the arena in a new direction
     -   [ ] User can see bots pause for an instant when they collide.
-    -   [ ] User can see a bot disappear after colliding if the result of it's boolean operation appied to its boolean value and that of the bot is has collided with result in 0.
+    -   [ ] User can see a bot disappear after colliding with another if the result of it's boolean operation appied to its boolean value and that of the other bot results in 0.
     -   [ ] User can see a bot that wins a collision resume its path at the same speed and direction.
     -   [ ] User can see both colliding bots resume their paths at the same speed